-We have funded our operations since inception through private placements of our equity instruments, and most recently through a warrant tender offering.
-As of March 31, 2017, we have raised approximately \$41 million in net proceeds from sales of our equity securities.
+We have funded our operations since inception through private placements of our equity instruments, a warrant tender offering and the use of the Company's Controlled Equity Offering Sales Agreement with Cantor.
+As of September 30, 2017, we have raised approximately \$42 million in net proceeds through these offerings.